Hendrik-Ido-Ambacht: History

 Not until the Eighty Years' War some industrial activities began to appear along the river dikes, like stonebakery and shipbuilding.
-Furthermore, horticulture and flax growing also developed within the polders.
+Horticulture and flax growing also developed within the polders.

-Because of the rapid industrial growth in ironfoundries and shipyards in nearby villages (which produced lots of scrapwaste), several families opened up ship breaking yards which grew into an industry resulting in the town becoming worldwide known as the "ship breaking village".
+Because of the rapid industrial growth in iron foundries and shipyards in nearby villages (which produced lots of scrap waste), several families opened up ship breaking yards which grew into an industry resulting in the town becoming worldwide known as the "ship breaking village".

 The establishment of industries in the region changed the centuries-old seasonal labour to permanent work opportunities with higher wages.

-These industries were lost in later times when they moved upbroad to lower wage countries.
-Nowadays the village functions as a commuter town, since its citizens mainly work elsewere.
+These industries were lost in later times when they moved abroad to lower wage countries.
+Nowadays the village functions as a commuter town, since its citizens mainly work elsewhere.

 Several monumental farms and buildings, including the 14th century Reformed Church, remain as a reminder of its historic past.

+Politics

+The municipal council of Hendrik-Ido-Ambacht has 23 seats.
+The Christian parties are strong in Ambacht.